Law enforcement in Malaysia: Royal Malaysian Customs Department

+Inland Revenue Board of Malaysia

+The Inland Revenue Board of Malaysia, also known as Lembaga Hasil Dalam Negeri Malaysia (LHDN), is responsible for enforcing laws related to taxation in Malaysia.
+It is an agency under the Ministry of Finance and is responsible for collecting and administering various types of taxes, including income tax, goods and services tax (GST), and real property gains tax.

+LHDN has a wide range of powers and functions related to taxation enforcement, including conducting audits and investigations to ensure compliance with tax laws, imposing penalties for non-compliance, and taking legal action against tax evaders.

 Malaysian Anti-Corruption Commission

-The Malaysian Anti-Corruption Commission is a government agency in Malaysia that investigates and prosecutes corruption in the public and private sectors.
-The MACC was modelled after top anti-corruption agencies, such as the Hong Kong's Independent Commission Against Corruption and the New South Wales Independent Commission Against Corruption, Australia.
-The MACC is currently headed by Chief Commissioner Datuk Abu Kassim Bin Mohamed.
-He was appointed in January 2010 to replace former Chief Commissioner Datuk Seri Ahmad Said Bin Hamdan.
-Similarly, the agency is currently under the Prime Minister's Department.
+The Malaysian Anti-Corruption Commission (MACC) is a government agency in Malaysia that investigates and prosecutes corruption in the public and private sectors.
+The MACC was modelled after top anti-corruption agencies, such as the Hong Kong's Independent Commission Against Corruption and the New South Wales Independent Commission Against Corruption in Australia.

-RELA
+The MACC is recognized for its active role in investigating high-profile corruption cases and has contributed to enhancing Malaysia's standing in global corruption perception rankings.
+However, the agency has been criticized for its perceived lack of autonomy and potential political influence.
+Currently, the MACC operates under the Prime Minister's Department.

+Malaysian Prison Department

+The Malaysian Prison Department is a government agency responsible for the management and rehabilitation of prisoners in Malaysia.
+The department operates under the purview of the Ministry of Home Affairs.

+The main goal of the Malaysian Prison Department is to ensure the safe and secure custody of prisoners while also providing them with opportunities for rehabilitation and reintegration into society.
+The department manages various types of correctional institutions throughout the country, including prisons, rehabilitation centers, and detention centers.

+Malaysia Volunteers Corps Department

-RELA Corps is a paramilitary civil volunteer corps formed by the Malaysian government.
+Malaysia Volunteers Corps Department, also known as RELA, is a paramilitary civil volunteer corps formed by the Malaysian government.
 Their main duty is to check the travelling documents and immigration permits of foreigners in Malaysian cities, including tourists, visitors and migrants to reduce the increasing rate of illegal immigrants in Malaysia.
 RELA has the authority to deal with situations like policemen, such as raiding suspected streets or places such as factories, restaurants and even hotels.

 They are also fully authorised to conduct the interrogation and even detaining people who forget to bring their travelling documents, like passports and/or working permits.
 Besides that they are also tasked with security works at times.
 During times of war, they are absorbed into the Malaysian Army as support groups despite their law enforcing duties.
 They are also tasked to do SAR works if needed.